Nordln/EasydiffusionWiki/ControlNet.md

 # Quick guide to using ControlNets in Easy Diffusion
 1. Enable beta and diffusers: https://github.com/easydiffusion/easydiffusion/wiki/The-beta-channel#test-diffusers-in-beta
 2. In the `Image Settings` panel, set a `Control Image`.
 This can be any image that you want the AI to follow.
-For e.g. download the attached painting (of a girl) and set that as the control image.
+For e.g. download [this painting](https://user-images.githubusercontent.com/844287/257520525-517c43a6-2253-4f92-a75b-b7f18a1e8581.png) and set that as the control image.
 3. Then set `Filter to apply` to `Canny`.
 This will automatically select `Canny` as the controlnet model as well.
 4. Type `Emma Watson` in the prompt box (at the top), and use `1808629740` as the seed, and `euler_a` with 25 steps and `SD 1.4` model (or any other Stable Diffusion model).
 5. Make an image.